Rainbow-CPaaS/Rainbow-S2S-Samples/Building-application-with-Rainbow-OAS.md

 | im | enables or disables automatic IM read acknowlegdement |
 | rainbow_notification_service | configure each component (Rainbow-S2S-Starterkit-NodeJS internal proxy named ngrok or your own reverse proxy and zmq ) involved in webhook event notification |

+If you haven't got a rainbow account, you can register on [openrainbow hub](https://hub.openrainbow.com/) and have your credentials.

 S2S NodeJS Starterkit has